Optimal Trade Execution with Uncertain Volume Target: Model

 \section{Model}

-In order to fit with the framework described in the introductory examples, we formulate the optimal execution problem from the point of view of a trader who desires to acquire their position within a fixed time horizon; this is the reciprocal situation from the liquidation problem described in \citet{Almgren2001}.
+In order to fit with the framework described in the introductory examples, we formulate the optimal execution problem from the point of view of a trader who desires to acquire their position within a fixed time horizon; \comrefo{this is equivalent to the liquidation problem presented in \citet{Almgren2001} up to a change of sign in the temporary and permanent impacts induced by the trades as presented hereinafter.}